-- Infrastructure: Rolling out the donor database, Donorfy, connected to the finance system, Xero. - Individuals: Engaging new individual donors in the LGBTQI community by sharing grant recipients' stories and impact, holding activist-focused briefings and hybrid events, providing regular updates and a newsletter, maintaining an engaging website and social media channels, and closing the loop by reporting to donors on the impact of their donations; providing more opportunities for our founding community of supporters to play a shaping role in our work. - Corporates: Through GiveOut's Pride with Purpose campaign, engage new corporate donors to provide financial and in-kind support.
+- Individuals: Engaging new individual donors in the LGBTQI community by sharing grant recipients' stories and impact, holding activist-focused briefings and hybrid events, providing regular updates and a newsletter, maintaining an engaging website and social media channels, and closing the loop by reporting to donors on the impact of their donations; providing more opportunities for our founding community of supporters to play a shaping role in our work. - Corporates: Through GiveOut's Pride with Purpose campaign, engage new corporate donors to provide financial and in-kind support.
 As well as being one 'gateway' to target individual donors, early experience suggests that corporates are open to providing financial and in-kind support. - Special focus funds: Ongoing support to philanthropist advised funds and developing new funds to bring more resources into the global LGBTQI movement. - Philanthropic advocacy: Calling on governments and businesses to do more to fund LGBTQI human rights worldwide.